-James “Jim” Brown Miller, aka: “Deacon” Miller, “Killer Miller (1861-1909) – One of the worst of the many violent men of the Old West, James B. Miller was seemingly one of those “bad seeds” from an early age.
-Often impeccably dressed with good manners, he didn’t smoke or drink and often attended church, earning him the nickname “Deacon Miller.”
-But, he was a wolf in sheep’s clothing.
+James “Jim” Brown Miller was one of the worst of the many violent men of the Old West.
+Miller was a law officer, Texas Ranger, outlaw, and professional killer who was said to have killed 12 people during gunfights and more in outlaw activities and assignations.
+He was often impeccably dressed with good manners, he didn’t smoke or drink, and often attended church, earning him the nickname “Deacon Miller.”
+But, he was a wolf in sheep’s clothing and was seemingly one of those “bad seeds” from an early age.

 By 1880, he was documented as living with his widowed mother and siblings in Coryell County.
-Four years later, his sister Georgia was married to man named John Coop — a man that Jim Miller detested.
+Four years later, his sister Georgia was married to John Coop — a man that Jim Miller detested.
 On July 30, 1884, John Coop was killed by a shotgun blast while he was in bed at his home about eight miles northwest of Gatesville, Texas, also in Coryell County.
-It was well known that Jim did not like his brother-in-law and he was soon arrested for the murder.
-He was tried, convicted and sentenced to life in prison.
-However, his attorneys took the case to the the Texas Court of Appeals, where the conviction was reversed on a technicality.
+It was well known that Jim did not like his brother-in-law, and he was soon arrested for the murder.
+He was tried, convicted, and sentenced to life in prison.
+However, his attorneys took the case to the Texas Court of Appeals, where the conviction was reversed on a technicality.

-Afterwards, Miller hooked up with an outlaw gang in San Saba County, Texas, robbing trains and stagecoaches, and often killing in the process.
-He also purchased a one half interest in a saloon in San Saba.
-It was at that time that he also embarked on a career as an assassin, casually proclaiming that he would murder anyone for money (accounts of his price vary between $150 and $2,000.)
-In his new-found career he would eventually earn a reputation for getting the job done quickly and efficiently, usually by means of a shotgun ambush at night.
+Afterward, Miller hooked up with an outlaw gang in San Saba County, Texas, robbing trains and stagecoaches and often killing in the process.
+He also purchased a one-half interest in a saloon in San Saba.
+At that time, he also embarked on a career as an assassin, casually proclaiming that he would murder anyone for money (accounts of his price vary between $150 and $2,000.)
+In his newfound career, he would eventually earn a reputation for getting the job done quickly and efficiently, usually using a shotgun ambush at night.

-In appearance, Miller was a mild-mannered man, never cursed, didn’t drink or smoke, and was very well dressed, wearing a white shirt with a stiff collar, a stick pen on his lapel, a diamond ring, and always wearing a heavy frock coat, regardless of how hot it might be.
+In appearance, Miller was a mild-mannered man, never cursed, didn’t drink or smoke, and was very well dressed, wearing a white shirt with a stiff collar, a stick pin on his lapel, a diamond ring, and always wearing a heavy frock coat, regardless of how hot it might be.
 Despite his occupation, he was often known to attend church and read the bible.
-He was not a fast draw gunfighter like so many other men of the west, but, was quick to use a gun when it suited him.
+He was not a fast-draw gunfighter like so many other men of the West but was quick to use a gun when it suited him.
 In addition to killing for hire, he was also known to have killed several men in saloons when arguments would erupt over poker games.

 In about 1882, Miller was arrested and disarmed by young San Saba Deputy Sheriff Dee Harkey, later one of the most famous lawmen of the West.
-Shortly afterwards, Miller drifted into McCulloch County, where he raced horses and worked as a cowboy for Emmanuel “Mannen” Clements, Sr., a violent man who was the older cousin of John Wesley Hardin.
-While there, Miller became good friends with Emmanuel’s son, Emmanuel “Mannie” Clements, Jr., as well as Mannen’s daughter, Sallie.
-Jim and Sallie married in McCulloch County on February 15, 1888 and would eventually have four children
+Shortly afterward, Miller drifted into McCulloch County, where he raced horses and worked as a cowboy for Emmanuel “Mannen” Clements, Sr., a violent man who was the older cousin of John Wesley Hardin.
+While there, Miller became good friends with Emmanuel’s son, Emmanuel “Mannie” Clements, Jr., and Mannen’s daughter, Sallie.
+Jim and Sallie married in McCulloch County on February 15, 1888, and would eventually have four children

 Miller next drifted through southeast New Mexico and West Texas, along the Mexican border.
 Little is known of his activities during these years, but he would later brag: “lost my notch stick on Mexicans that I killed out on the border.”